 The job of a pool filter is to remove dirt and other particles from pool water.
 While the majority of large debris is often removed manually or becomes trapped in the pool’s skimmer, a filter removes extremely small particles that make the water cloudy or murky.
-Three types of filters can help make any pool a safe and clean swimming environment.
+These three types of pool filters can help make any pool a safe and clean swimming environment.

 A cartridge filter is composed of a tank housing three to four cylinders acting as a filtering element.
 These cylinders consist of a fine material that provides a smooth surface that traps dirt and small particles.
 These particles are held in the cartridge until the filter is cleaned or changed.
 Cartridge units can trap material as small as 10 microns in size, or about 1/9 the size of a grain of salt.